Click Here for Our Recommended Antivirus for Your Device

 Whole grains are used in daily servings and are mainly recommended for children and adult consumption.
 Wholegrain helps children during their period of growth.

-Some forms of whole grains even contain casein that is the main protein in milk and many essential amino acids.
+Some forms of whole grains even contain casein, the main protein in milk, and many essential amino acids.
 Since whole grain is an umbrella term, various products fall under the category of whole grain.

 Main Differences Between Whole Wheat And Whole Grain

-2. Whole wheat is used for a specific product while whole grain is an umbrella term and consists of a range of products under the term.
+2. Whole wheat is used for a specific product, while the whole grain is an umbrella term and consists of a range of products under the term.

 Difference Between Whole Wheat And Whole Grain